 The Barber Institute of Fine Arts

-The Barber Institute of Fine Arts offers six museum internships a year, designed to provide work experience for graduates from the History of Art department who are seeking a career in museums and galleries.
-There are opportunities to gain experience in Curating and Learning, Marketing, Press and PR and Exhibitions .
-Interns work under the direction and close supervision of the Barber Institute’s staff, and each intern is also funded to attend a relevant seminar, workshop or conference, as agreed with their line managers.
+The Barber Institute of Fine Arts offers six paid museum internships a year, designed to provide work experience for graduates from across the University who are seeking a career in museums and galleries.
+There are opportunities to gain experience in one of three areas: Collections and Curating, Learning and Access and Marketing and Communication.
+Interns are supported throughout their time at the Barber to develop their skills, knowledge and experience, working under the direction and close supervision of the Barber Institute’s staff.
+Previous interns have gone on to secure employment in many prestigious galleries, museums and art organisations.

 Cadbury Research Library